 Misdiagnosis & Failure to Diagnose Attorneys Help Fight for Your Rights in Baltimore,Maryland

 One of the most common reasons for a medical malpractice suit is a misdiagnosis, failure to diagnose or a delayed diagnosis.
-If, as a result of the doctor’s diagnostic error, the patient does not receive proper treatment and his or her condition is made much worse or even fatal, then there is likely a viable medical malpractice case.
+You may have a viable claim if a doctor’s diagnostic error caused your condition to worsen or if you did not receive proper treatment.
 Conversely, if a diagnostic error is made, but the patient does not suffer an injury as a result, there is likely not enough evidence to pursue a medical malpractice suit.

 How Do You Know If a Misdiagnosis has Been Made?

 In order for a plaintiff to prove that a doctor made a mistake in diagnosing an illness, the plaintiff needs to prove that the doctor provided a level of care that was less than what a similarly-trained doctor would provide under the same or similar circumstances.

 Who Can Be Sued in a Misdiagnosis Lawsuit?